-Day 7: How Your Race Affects Your Health
+DAY 10: How Your Race Affects Your Health

 You may have heard about the wealth gap, but have you heard about the wealth-health gap?

-According to the NY Times 1619 Project, "racial health disparities are foundational as democracy itself" (39:13).
+According to the NY Times 1619 Project, "racial health disparities are foundational as democracy itself."
 Socioeconomic status and institutional racism lead to disparities across living conditions, limit access to quality health care, and contribute to chronic stress.
-The factors lead to shorter life spans and a higher likelihood of adverse health outcomes for people living in poverty and people of color.
+The factors lead to shorter life spans and higher likelihood of adverse health outcomes for people living in poverty and people of color.

-Social Determinants of Health are the conditions in which people are born, grow, live, work, and age that shape health.
-They include economic stability, neighborhood, and physical environment, education, food, community and social context, the healthcare system.

-Understanding how social determinants of health influence overall health outcomes is critical to improving health care and reducing health disparities.
+Social Determinants of Health are the conditions in which people are born, grow, live, work and age that shape health.
+They include economic stability, neighborhood and physical environment, education, food, community and social context, and the healthcare system.
+Understanding how social determinants-of-health-influence-overall-health-outcomes is critical to improving health care and reducing health disparities.

-Race and income are two factors that can disproportionality impact individuals' health, but studies illustrate that this is not a result of individual choices but rather institutional racism:
+Race and income are two factors that can disproportionality impact individuals' health, but studies illustrate that this is not a result of individual choices, but rather institutional racism:

-- Published in the journal Nature, a recent study found that millions of Black people have been affected by racial bias in healthcare algorithms used by many U.S. hospitals, resulting in Black people being less likely than equally sick white people to be referred to programs. - A study by the American Bar Association notes that "the poverty in which Black people disproportionately live cannot account for the fact that Black people are sicker and have shorter life spans than their white complements . . . racial and ethnic minorities receive lower -quality health care than white people-even when insurance status, income, age, and severity of conditions are comparable."
+- Published in the journal, Nature, a recent study found that millions of Black people have been affected by racial bias in health-care algorithms used by many U.S. hospitals, resulting in Black people being less likely than white people who were equally sick being referred to programs. - A study by the American Bar Association notes that "the poverty in which Black people disproportionately live cannot account for the fact that Black people are sicker and have shorter life spans than their white complements . . . racial and ethnic minorities receive lower-quality health care than white people-even when insurance status, income, age, and severity of conditions are comparable."

-Explore the data and learn more about the Capital Region's Community Health Needs Assessment conducted by the Healthy Capital District Initiative.
+Click here to explore the data and learn more about the Capital Region's Community Health Needs Assessment conducted by the Healthy Capital District Initiative.